-Top Three IT Challenges in Financial Services: What You Need to Know
+Top Four IT Challenges in Financial Services: What You Need to Know

 Running an IT estate for the financial services industry?
-Make sure to steer clear of these three tech blockers.
+Make sure to steer clear of these four tech blockers.

-The first half of 2024 has proven difficult for financial services technology pros and the teams they support.
-Common IT challenges in the financial services industry like the need to modernize remain a constant concern, and external factors ranging from a shaky economy to headline-grabbing systems outages haven’t made things any easier.
+These last 18 months have proven difficult for financial services technology pros and the teams they support.
+Common IT challenges in the industry — like the ongoing need to modernize — remain a constant concern.
+Meanwhile, external pressures ranging from a shaky economy to headline-grabbing systems outages — including the CrowdStrike-related disruption in 2024, a Fiserv outage in May 2025, and a July 2025 cyberattack on Brazil’s C&M Software — haven’t made things any easier.

 IT leaders keep moving forward in uncertain times by focusing their efforts on issues they can control.
 In an industry where costs are always a point of scrutiny, financial institutions are on the hunt for solutions that allow them to get more use from their current technology without slowing modernization efforts.
 That process starts with addressing issues that make your on-premises software too costly or technically difficult to keep active.